RQWorldblender/io_scene_numdlb/README.md

 An additional script at <https://github.com/virtualturtle/SSBU_BlenderEaseofImport> can assist in cleaning up meshes by sending expression-specific ones to other layers.
 I keep an altered copy here so that it can handle more situations than the original author provides.

 ## Credits
-* The contents of the file `bitio.py` here originate from <http://rosettacode.org/wiki/Bitwise_IO#Python> (via <https://stackoverflow.com/a/10691412>).
-Unlike the other scripts, it is licensed under [GNU Free Documentation License 1.2](https://www.gnu.org/licenses/fdl-1.2.html).

 * The NUMDLB importer uses helper functions from the SuperTuxKart SPM importer at <https://sourceforge.net/p/supertuxkart/code/HEAD/tree/media/trunk/blender_26/spm_import.py>.

 * Parts of the Python scripts reference snippets of code from <http://steamreview.org/BlenderSourceTools/>.